Supervised by Carma Walker, LPC-S

 Some difficult life events led Katy to make changes in her life and reinvigorated her decision to become a counselor.
 Wrestling through these experiences helped her to better understand, empathize, and admire the courage and vulnerability needed to ask for help and make changes in one’s life.
 She emphasizes the value in empowering others by assisting them in cultivating their own voice, living more authentically, and promoting positive self-worth.

-Katy possesses a special interest working with couples and individuals navigating life transitions and for family and personal relationships, grief and loss, fertility and pregnancy, anxiety, depression, stress management, and a general sense of feeling “stuck.”
+Katy possesses a special interest working with clients navigating life transitions , family and personal relationships, fertility, pregnancy and postpartum issues, anxiety, depression, stress management, and a general sense of feeling "stuck."
 She values each client’s unique experiences and concerns while placing a high value on the importance of the therapeutic relationship between the client and counselor.
 She believes that it is through developing rapport and trust with one another that creates an environment where healing and growth can begin.

 Katy and her young son enjoy a variety of activities outside together, going to the lake, and attending entertainment and sporting events.